licheez/pvWayNuGetsSolution/LoggerServiceSolution/PvWay.LoggerService.PgSql.nc8/readme.md

 * You can provide your own column name for this column
 * The Context column persists method name, filepath and code line number
-* This column should be non nullable
+* This column should be non-nullable
 * This column should be of type *character varying*
 * The logger will truncate any info exceeding the max column length